Thomas-Walker-Lynch/project-enviroment/README.md

       *.o
   ```

+  This is setup to exclude the env and tmp directories, hidden files (except for .gitignore),
+  files suffixed by a tilda, and compiler object files.

-    And for a python project:
+    Additionally for a python project:
   ```
       __pycache__/
       **/*.pyc